Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 Returns the PrismaClient of your tenant.
 Any options passed as second argument will be given to the PrismaClient constructor.

-This method connects to management, and will throw an error if the tenant is not in the local cache and the useManagement constructor's option is set to false.
+If the tenant is present in the local cache, this method will return it.
+Otherwise, if the `useManagement` constructor's option is set to `true`, it will try to find the tenant in the management database.

+If the tenant couldn't be accessed (either because `useManagement: false` or because it doesn't exist), this method will throw an error.

 **Usage**